letisiapangataa/windows-server-lab/README.md

-# 🖥️ Windows Server Lab Environment
+# Windows Server Lab Environment

-A complete Windows Server 2022 lab simulating enterprise-grade Active Directory infrastructure with secure administration and automation.
+A Windows Server 2022 lab simulating enterprise-grade Active Directory infrastructure with secure administration and automation.
 Built as part of a portfolio to align with the System Engineer Level 1 role at GCSB (Te Tira Tiaki).

 ---

-## 📌 Project Overview
+## Project Overview

 This lab environment demonstrates best practices in: